 Most cities have a story every few steps, and each one is a jewel.
 Discover it and see if you can use the story to make a bigger tale in some way or the other, even if just going for a walk.

-This doesn’t mean you have to settle for second rate quality – push for the quality you expect.
-This will happen if your local store knows you will be there to support.
+This doesn’t mean you have to settle for second-rate quality – push for the quality you expect.
+This will happen if your local store knows you will be there to support them.

-Don’t just look for what you know – discover new ways, new tastes, new cultures that exist around you.
-Open your mind and you will open a a whole new world.
+Don’t just look for what you know – discover new ways, new tastes, and new cultures that exist around you.
+Open your mind and you will open a whole new world.

 Encourage local enterprise